-Shin-ichiro Sakai: He received the B.S., M.S. and Ph.D. degrees electrical engineering from the University of Tokyo, in 1995, 1997 and 2000, respectively.
-He is currently working as JSPS Research Fellow in the University of Tokyo.
-His research fields are control theory and its industrial applications, in particular, motion control in electric vehicles, mechatronics, etc.
+Shin-ichiro Sakai: He received the B.S., M.S. and Ph.D. degrees in electrical engineering from the University of Tokyo, in 1995, 1997 and 2000, respectively.
+In 2000 he worked as JSPS Research Fellow in the University of Tokyo, and in 2001 he joined The Institute of Space and Astronautical Science as a research associate.
+His research fields are control theory and its industrial applications, typically, motion control in electric vehicles, control of satellite in space, mechatronics, etc.